Cornerstone exists because of Jesus. We'd love to show you how your story matters to him, and how his story matters for you.

 At Cornerstone we believe students grow best when they are an active part of the church, not siloed in their own age group apart from the larger church family.
-We treat our High School students as young adults and encourage them to participate in the life of the church in as many ways as they can.
-We love to have our high school students participating in Community Groups, Sunday worship services, Conferences, and Equipping Classes, and in discipleship relationships with mature Christians.
+We treat our Middle School and High School students as young adults and encourage them to participate in the life of the church in as many ways as they can.
+We love to have our middle and high school students in Community Groups, Sunday worship services, Conferences, and Equipping Classes, and in discipleship relationships with mature Christians.

-But we also recognize that there are unique components to being in Junior High and High School that require specific instruction and community.
-Catalyst is the place where these students can learn, grow, and worship together with Junior High and High School students seeking to follow Christ.
+We also recognize that there are unique ways students in Middle School and High School benefit from time laerning together.
+Catalyst is the place where these students can learn, grow, and worship together with Middle School and High School students seeking to follow Christ.

 So many Christian youth programs go from activity to activity, rarely (if ever) allowing their students to slow down enough to think and explore what it means to grow into the richness of Christian maturity.
 Adding another set of church activities to their schedules only aggravates the situation, and does little to make the Gospel a reality in their lives.

-This group meets every other Sunday during the 11am service.
+This group meets the first Sunday of the month during the 10am service.
 Students are dismissed during the sermon time to be able to hear the same message their parents are hearing in the main service, but in a language directed to their life situation.
-On the off weeks (when Catalyst isn’t meeting) students are encouraged to sit together during the main worship service and learn how to participate and be a part of a church community, listen to a sermon, and worship corporately.
+On the weeks when Catalyst isn’t meeting students are encouraged to sit together during the main worship service and learn how to participate and be a part of a church community, listen to a sermon, and worship corporately.

 For more information contact: firstname.lastname@example.org